paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-006-game-and-bird-preserves-protection.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is act Feb.
 26, 1919, ch.
 44, 40 Stat.
-1175, as amended, which is classified principally to subchapter XXIV (§ 221 et seq.) of chapter 1 of this title.
+1175, which is classified principally to subchapter XXIV (§ 221 et seq.) of chapter 1 of this title.
 For complete classification of this Act to the Code, see Tables.

 <a id="section-688"></a>